-Covariates: Variables that are potential confounders and/or effect modifier and that will be collected at all sites include age, sex, history of medical diagnosis for selected morbidities of interest (asthma, lung disease, cardiovascular disease, hypertension, chronic kidney disease, type 2 diabetes, cancer, immunodeficiency), BMI, vaccination against pathogens causing COVID-19 like symptoms (influenza, pneumococcus), calendar time and previous SARS-CoV-2 infection.
+Covariates: Variables that are potential confounders and/or effect modifier and that will be collected at all sites include age, sex, history of medical diagnosis for selected morbidities of interest (asthma, lung disease, cardiovascular disease, hypertension, chronic kidney disease, type 2 diabetes, cancer, immunodeficiency), BMI, vaccination against pathogens causing COVID-19 like symptoms (influenza, pneumococcus), calendar time, previous SARS-CoV-2 infection and any use of monoclonal antibodies and other anti-SARS-CoV-2 antibody products as for either treatment or pre- or post-exposure prophylaxis prior to hospitalization.

-Variables that will be optionally collected include precautionary health behavior (e.g. wearing face masks, using hand sanitizer, going to public places), socio-economic variables and/or ethnicity, health care worker (HCW), long-term care facility residence and smoking history.
+Variables that will be potentially additionally collected at certain study sites include, socio-economic variables and/or ethnicity,precautionary health behavior, health care worker (HCW), long-term care facility residence and smoking history.